 The two storey element of the new dwelling is now far more comparable in terms of scale with the property at 27 Warren Road which has been extended on many occasions over a period.
-It is acknowledged that the proposed dwelling would have a large amount of single storey flat roof located to rear of the property but this would not significantly or unreasonably cover the plot with built form.
-The proposed site layout plan below demonstrates that there is a large rear garden retained as part of the proposal.
-The retained garden is of a similar size and scale to surrounding gardens and would no result in an overdevelopment of the plot.
+It is acknowledged that officers have previously held concerns regarding the previous scheme with particular regard to the amount of single storey flat roof located to rear of the property.
+This has been significantly reduced as part of the revised scheme and therefore overcomes any perceived impact on the occupiers on number 23.
+The proposed site layout plan below demonstrates that there is a large rear garden retained as part of the proposal and also includes in blue, an outline, of the previously submitted scheme.
+The retained garden is of a similar size and scale to surrounding gardens and would not result in an overdevelopment of the plot.
 The plan below shows this.